yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 Verified networks topologies
 ----------------------------

-It is necessary to understand that TIDL is not verified against arbitrary network topology that can run in Caffe or TF.
+It is necessary to understand that TIDL is not verified against arbitrary network topology.
 Instead, we were focused on verification of layers and network topologies that make sense to be executed on power-constraint embedded devices.
 Some networks are too complex for power budget of few watts.
 So focus is put on networks that are not extremely computationally intensive and also not having very high memory requirements.

+TIDL supports topologies described in the following framework formats:

+- Caffe
+- TensorFlow
+- TensorFlow Lite
+- ONNX

 The following topologies have been verified with TIDL software:

 - Jacinto11 (similar to ResNet10), classification network